TAndronicus/bash-sync/README.md

     bash -c "$(curl -s https://raw.githubusercontent.com/TAndronicus/bash-sync/master/dependencies.sh)"

+for installation script and:

+    bash -c "$(curl -s https://raw.githubusercontent.com/TAndronicus/bash-sync/master/update-packages.sh)"

-and follow instructions.
+for packages update and follow instructions.
 Type in "y" if you want to install tool, "n" if you do not and "q" if you want to quit the program.

+### Caution

-There is no guarante that the program will work fine after you refuse to install anything.
+There is no guarante that the program will work fine after you refuse to install any of the previous ones.
 Example: first tools to install are aptitude and curl that are used for installation later on.